-If you have a Medicare Supplement plan, also know as a Medigap policy, you may face rate increases at some point or you might not like something else about your current plan.
-Read this article to know how Switching Medicare Supplement Plans works.
+If you have a Medicare Supplement plan, also know as a Medigap policy, you may face rate increases at some point or you might not like something else about your current plan, don’t worry it’s normal, everyone experiences such stages with Medicare.
+Read this article to learn how Switching Medicare Supplement Plans works.

 You might decide to switch plans because: